 In recent years inbound tourism numbers have grown consistently.
-This is confirmed by the number of tourists traveling to the Netherlands between 2010 and 2016, categorized by accommodation type booked.
+This is confirmed by the number of tourists traveling to the Netherlands between 2010 and 2018, categorized by accommodation type booked.
 Hotel accommodation showed the highest growth rate.
-If in 2010 the number of inbound tourists staying in hotels amounted to approximately 8.7 million, in 2016 it rose to roughly 12.4 million.
-When looking at the total number of inbound tourists, it increased from approximately 15.8 million in 2016 to 16.3 million in 2017.
-Furthermore, forecasts predict that the number of inbound tourists will amount to roughly 16.7 million in 2018, indicating a trend of continuous growth in visits from abroad.
+If in 2010 the number of inbound tourists staying in hotels amounted to approximately 8.7 million, in 2018 it rose to roughly 14.7 million.
+When looking at the total number of inbound tourists, it increased from approximately 13.9 million in 2014 to 19 million in 2018.
+Furthermore, forecasts predict that the number of inbound tourists will amount to roughly 21 million in 2020, indicating a trend of continuous growth in visits from abroad.

 Besides the positive effect of the tourism industry on the Dutch economy, travel agencies operating in the Netherlands profit from it as well.
-In 2018, D-reizen saw their store volume amount to 226, whereas VakantieXperts and TUI had 206 and 135 stores respectively.
-As can be read, both inbound as well as outbound saw an increase in the amount of tourists.
-For 2018 it has been forecasted that, during the summer period, 4.1 and 4.5 million inbound and domestic tourists.
-This is six percent more than in the previous year, resulting in a positive forecast for the tourism industry in the Netherlands.
+In 2019, D-reizen saw their store volume amount to 217, whereas VakantieXperts and TUI had 198 and 136 stores respectively.